Rise to Success: Career Highlights of Rich Hill (pitcher)

 Discover the career path of Rich Hill (pitcher), from the first major opportunity to industry-changing achievements.

-Richard Joseph "Rich" Hill is a veteran MLB pitcher, nicknamed "Dick Mountain", who has played from 2005-2024.
-He has played for many teams, including the Cubs, Orioles, Red Sox, Indians, Angels, Yankees, Athletics, Dodgers, Twins, Rays, Mets, Pirates, and Padres.
-He is known for his longevity and determination, planning to play in 2025.
+Richard Joseph "Rich" Hill, nicknamed "Dick Mountain", is a veteran MLB pitcher currently with the Kansas City Royals.
+He's had a lengthy career, playing in every MLB season from 2005-2024, for teams including the Cubs, Orioles, Red Sox, Indians, Angels, Yankees, Athletics, Dodgers, Twins, Rays, Mets, Pirates, and Padres.
+Known for his resilience and longevity, Hill continues to contribute to MLB as a seasoned left-handed pitcher.

 1999: Drafted by the Cincinnati Reds

-In 1999, Hill was drafted by the Cincinnati Reds in the 36th round of the MLB draft but chose to play college baseball instead.
+In 1999, Rich Hill was drafted by the Cincinnati Reds in the 36th round of the MLB draft but opted to play college baseball for the Michigan Wolverines instead.

 In 2000, Rich Hill played collegiate summer baseball for the Chatham A's of the Cape Cod Baseball League.